dceddia/snapshot-testing-apis-talk/slides.md

 Because for some reason the response from the server wasn't what you expected.

-So you take a walk over to the backend team, and you're like...
+Well it doesn't seem like it's your code's fault, so take a walk over to the backend team...

 ---